Musée de Tahiti et des Îles: Repatriation and loans

 In September 2019 the Director of the Musée du quai Branly, Emmanuel Kasarhérou, and the Minister for Culture in Polynesia, Heremoana Maamaatuaiahutapu, and the Director of Musée de Tahiti et des Îles, Miriama Bono, signed an agreement to ensure the return to Tahiti of the Maro'ura - a fragment of a chiefly belt made of tapa, that was born by chiefs and is considered a sacred object.
 The Maro'ura was worn by Tahitian king Pōmare, whose appearance with it was described by James Cook in 1767.
 Legally the Maro'ura will be loaned to the museum on a three-year renewable agreement, as, according to Bono, since "as we are a French, we cannot ask France to repatriate something back to France."
 Other objects that will also be loaned include a To'o mata and a Taavaha from the Marquesas Islands and a penu.

 The museum has also requested the loan of objects from the British Museum and the Museum of Archaeology and Anthropology, Cambridge.
 Objects loaned from Cambridge will include objects collected by missionary George Bennet, including Tahitian pearl earrings, a fly swatter, a drum and a tattoo set.
-Objects due to be loaned from the British Museum include a chief's belt of Anaa, a taumi of the Society, a statue of Rongo des Gambier and the famous statue of A'a from Rurutu.
+Objects due to be loaned from the British Museum include a chief's belt of Anaa, a taumi of the Society, a statue of Rongo des Gambier and the statue of A'a from Rurutu.